sonic-net/DASH/test/test-cases/scale/saic/tutorial/README.md

 ## Common Design Patterns for Device Configuration
 Here we present some recurring themes used not only in our in tutorial examples, but in "real" test cases elsewhere in this repo.
 ### Pattern: Command-line mode to create JSON files for select test-cases
-This pattern was developed to make the tuorials more useful, but is equally applicable for production tests.
+This pattern was developed to make the tutorials more useful, but is equally applicable for production tests.

 Some of the examples use DUT configuration files containing SAI records in JSON format, which are loaded and applied to the device via a  SAI-Challenger DUT API driver, e.g. SAI-thrift.
 Some of these JSON files were themselves generated  using one of the example `.py` files, some of which are dual-purpose Pytest scripts:
 * They can be executed by the Pytest framework to test the DUT.